Holistic Practices for Integration: Part 1

 In Ralph Metzner’s book “Allies for Awakening,” he suggests that people should spend as much time on prep and integration as they do during their medicine journey.
 Hence, if you have a five-hour journey, you should spend five hours preparing and five hours integrating your experience.
 I would argue that integration should become your way of life, incorporating holistic practices into your daily routine that help deepen your newfound wisdom and way of being in the world.

-Meditation – The Sages were on to something here!
-Science is slowly catching up to spirituality and finally proving what the seekers knew all along.
-Quieting the mind and moving into the ever present now, helps open us up to possibility and supports the rewiring of neural pathways in the brain, to promote greater health and happiness.
+The Sages were on to something here!
+Quieting the mind and moving into the ever-present now helps open us up to possibility and supports the rewiring of neural pathways in the brain.
 Meditation is an invaluable resource that can be implemented in various ways and styles.
-Some people enjoy downloading apps such as Headspace, while others may dive deeper into practices from a particular spiritual path and lineage.
+Some people enjoy downloading apps such as Headspace, while others go deeper into practices from a particular spiritual path and lineage.

-Mantras have been used for thousands of years and are based in Sanskrit seed sounds, which act as vibrational medicine.
-These vibrations help us to unlock the doors to a deeper knowledge and allow us to access greater peace and happiness.
+Mantras have been used for thousands of years and are based on Sanskrit seed sounds, which act as vibrational medicine.
+These vibrations help us unlock the doors to a deeper knowledge and allow us to access greater peace and happiness.

 The repetition of a seed sound helps you enter a deep meditative state, clearing your mind of thoughts and connecting you to your higher self and the divine.
 Chanting these sacred sounds affects the energy channels in the body called nadis and is calming to the mind and spirit.

-Journaling – Putting pen to paper and releasing thoughts and emotions onto the page can be really cathartic.
-It’s also a powerful tool for excavating deeper material.
-If you have not read the book “The Artist’s Way” yet, I would highly suggest you check it out!
-The author lays out a daily writing routine called Morning pages, which asks you to write three pages of longhand, stream-of-consciousness writing, done first thing in the morning.
-It’s a really powerful practice to clear your mind of clutter and to get more focused for your day ahead.
+Putting pen to paper and releasing thoughts and emotions onto the page can be really cathartic and helps to excavate deeper material.
+If you have not read the book “The Artist’s Way,” I would highly suggest you check it out!
+The author describes a daily writing routine called Morning pages, which asks you to write three pages of longhand, stream-of-consciousness writing, done first thing in the morning.
+It’s a powerful practice to clear your mind of clutter and to get more focused for your day ahead.
+Please visit this blog post for more detailed journaling practices.

 Stay tuned for part 2 of Holistic Practices for Integration